-A focus on the national direction that will assist local government implement the RMA and address the issues is the focus we would advocate.
-Aligned with this is the need to ensure the national direction is aligned and is not conflicting.
+A focus on the national direction that will assist local government to implement the RMA and address the issues is the focus we would advocate.
+In addition with this, there is the need to ensure the national direction is aligned and is not conflicting.

 We would like to see a pathway introduced that enables councils to partner with central government in the development of locally-focused "national" direction.
-Local government, charged with giving effect to national direction, should have a greater say in setting the agenda for national direction and in designing the tools that express that direction.
+Local government, charged with giving effect to national direction, should have a co-development role alongside central government in setting the agenda for national direction and on designing the tools that express that direction.